ofek/asciinema.github.io/docs/manual/index.md

 Welcome to the asciinema manual!

+If you're new to asciinema then make sure to go through the [getting started guide](../getting-started/) first, which gives a high-level overview of the functionality, then come back here.

 This manual is split into several sections, one for each component:

 - [CLI](../manual/cli/) - terminal recorder